Community Wellbeing

 Possible crosswalk

-by mylamuss, 9 months ago
+by mylamuss, about 2 years ago

 I live in Festival Square, a 55+ condo complex.
 Many homeowners cross Stuart at this intersection to walk their dogs in the field.
 About three years ago I contacted Hannah Stone asking how we could get a crosswalk at this location.
 Her advice was to contact public works.
 When I emailed them the response was that I needed to have 60% of the homeowners sign a petition for it to be considered.
 I let it drop because I felt that it wasn't my responsibility to do this.